 Primary research fills in the subsequent gaps in information that a researcher was not able to gather through secondary research methods.
 The goal of primary research is to answer specific questions that directly pertain to the project at hand.
 This type of research is extremely valuable, yet, due to its nature, takes more time to collect than secondary research.

-Conducting secondary research is similar to the research that students conduct throughout primary school.
-Answers to research questions are already available online, in academic databases, the news, published books, journals, etc.—the work is in wading through the information that is already available and finding data that coincides with the particular research project.
+Conducting secondary research is similar to the research that students conduct throughout school.
+Answers to research questions are already available online, in academic databases, in the news, in published books, journals, etc.—the work is in wading through the information that is already available and finding data that coincides with the particular research project.

 The volume of information available on a particular topic may be overwhelming at the beginning of the secondary research process.
 Research questions should be used to guide the researcher as they focus on finding project-specific information.
 The best source to answer a particular research question may vary widely, and a single project will likely require more than one source.

 The purpose of primary research is to gather information and answer questions that have not been asked before.
-Primary research is typically more time consuming and has higher associated costs, so it is in the best interest of an organization to only conduct primary research after the gaps in available secondary research have been identified.
+Primary research is typically more time-consuming and has higher associated costs, so it is in the best interest of an organization to only conduct primary research after the gaps in available secondary research have been identified.

 Primary research should be conducted only after comprehensive secondary research is completed.
 This is important to note because primary research uses more resources than secondary research.
 In primary research, the research team is in charge of everything from choosing the best method to reach a desired audience, to what specific metrics should be measured.
 Conducting secondary research beforehand is necessary to determine what information is not already available so time and money is not wasted on redundant primary research.